 Accent Reduction * Make your English words easier to understand

 There is nothing wrong with having an accent.
-We all have one, actually.
+We all have one!

 A foreign accent can be charming and exotic and it's a part of your cultural identity.

-The strength - or what I call 'density' - of an accent can be more or less noticeable depending on what you’re doing with your voice: whether you’re speaking or singing.
+The strength or 'density' - of an accent can be more or less noticeable depending on what you’re doing with your voice: whether you’re speaking or singing.

 The degree to which you are understood also depends on the audience listening to you.
-For instance, if you’re a business person with a dense accent and you talk to North American business people who speak standard American English, it follows that pronouncing your words in a more North American fashion will help you to communicate more effectively.
-(There’s also a possible underlying notion that by pronouncing words like the audience you’re appealing to it shows a greater degree of respect.)
+If you’re a business person with a dense accent and you talk to North American business people who speak standard American English, it makes sense that pronouncing your words in a more North American way will make communication more effective.
+I also believe that by pronouncing words the same way your audience does shows greater respect.

 If you’re a singer, the delivery of a song might be impeded by an accent.
 Lyrics may not flow correctly when it comes to syllabic stress and correct prosody while singing an English song.
 This can hinder how the performers vocal delivery.

 For actors, having command of a variety of authentic dialects will open up more possibilities for you when auditioning for casting agents.
 Since an actor can learn to speak with accents, it only makes sense that anyone can work towards speaking in a new way with time and practice.

 In my opinion, if a second language will still be used in any professional way, the most desirable goal is to have the truest command of any language aimed at the market or audience who will be listening to you speak.

 There are consequences if your words are slurred or “lazy” sounding.
 Research shows that any audience or listener will form opinions about your message and your work very quickly upon hearing a person speak.
 How you communicate verbally, including: